SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/07-Workbench-Installation-Windows.md

 [image assetsSrc="Introduction-To-Databases(16).png" /]

-Wait for all to complete:
+Wait until the installation process is complete.

 [image assetsSrc="Introduction-To-Databases(17).png" /]

-Choose the configuration type to be a **Development Computer** and click on **Next**.
+Set the configuration type to **Development Computer** and click **Next**.

 [image assetsSrc="Introduction-To-Databases(18).png" /]

-Set password to the Root account.
+Set the password for the Root account.

 [image assetsSrc="Introduction-To-Databases(19).png" /]

 Here you can set the **MySQL Server** to run as а **Windows Service** and to start automatically at Windows startup.

-This is the recommended way.
-Otherwise, you must start up MySQL every time before working with the database.
+Otherwise, you will have to start up MySQL every time before working with the database.

 [image assetsSrc="Introduction-To-Databases(20).png" /]